Travelers Guide: Top 10 Things to Do in Texas

 Guadalupe Peak Trail is an 11-mile, strenuous hike that leads to the highest point in Texas.
 It’s open year-round and accessible to all levels of hikers, although it may be difficult for those with mobility issues or respiratory issues.
 The trail has two backcountry campsites along the way that hikers can use as a base camp before reaching the summit.

 Guadalupe Peak Trail can be accessed from either Pine Springs Campground (1 mile south of Pine Springs Visitor Center) or McKittrick Canyon Trailhead (4 miles west of Pine Springs Visitor Center).
 From the parking lot at either trailhead, you’ll need to hike 2 miles on an unpaved road before reaching your starting point for Guadalupe Peak Trail.
 If you really want to test yourself, get those hiking boots out, the trails are calling!
+The trail boasts stunning views of the surrounding mountains and desert landscapes, making it a popular choice for hikers looking for a challenging but rewarding adventure.
+Along the way, hikers can expect to encounter a variety of wildlife and unique flora, adding to the overall experience.

 8. South Padre Island and South Padre Island Drive